.

 Promoting your podcast

-- Create short, shareable teasers and post them on social media.
+• Create short, shareable teaser clips and post them on social media.
 (You can create these in just one click using Riverside's Magic Clips AI tool).

-- Build your online presence and create a podcast website.
-Try expanding your reach by using transcripts to repurpose episodes into blogs.
+• Build your online presence and create a podcast website.
+Expand your reach by repurposing episode transcripts into blog posts.

-- Join a promotion platform or network to effortlessly get the right connections.
+• Join a promotion platform or network to build connections.
 You can try agencies like True Native Media or Frqncy Media.

 Figure out what’s best for you, you may want to create a website, or you may stick to the social media route.
 Remember that growth takes time.